By D. Brian Smith

 Photography: Courtesy of ALMS (post production - Ben Moment)

-A three-peat transpired at the 14th Petit Le Mans, which was a most predictable end to the 2011 American Le Mans Series presented by Tequila Patron.
-Franck Montagny, Stephane Sarrazin and Alexander Wurz raced the Peugeot 908 Sport Total racecar to a third straight victory at the Road Atlanta Petit Le Mans.
+A three-peat transpired at the 14th Petit Le Mans, which was a most fitting end to the 2011 American Le Mans Series presented by Tequila Patron.
+Franck Montagny, Stephane Sarrazin and Alexander Wurz piloted the Peugeot 908 Sport Total racecar to a third straight victory at the Road Atlanta Petit Le Mans.
 Like last year and the year before, they waged an epic contest with Audi Sport Team Joest and secured yet another victory against the four rings of Audi.

-In other class victories, AF Corse bested both Flying Lizard Motorsports and BMW Motorsports to capture the GTE-Pro win and the championship for the Intercontinental Le Mans Cup.
+In other class victories, AF Corse bested both Flying Lizard Motorsports and BMW Motorsports to claim the GTE-Pro win and the championship for the Intercontinental Le Mans Cup.
 In the GT Challenge driver and team championships, Black Swan Racing with Tim Pappas behind the wheel, successfully defended their championship.
 There was a three-way tie in the LMP Challenge driver's championship, with Eric Lux, Gunnar Jeannette and Ricardo Gonzalez in the tie.
 CORE autosport achieved its first LMPC team championship.

 All in all, this was a Petit Le Mans for the record books.
 We can't wait to see what the 15th annual version of the Petit Le Mans will wind up being like.
-But, of course there will be much more ALMS racing occurring during the 2012 season, and you can be sure that Redline Review will be bringing you all the big moments.
+But, of course there will be much more ALMS racing occurring during the 2012 season, and you can be sure that Redline Review will be bringing you all the highlights.
 Stay tuned, ALMS fans.
 The plot thickens.

 Redline Review & the Child Rescue Network